nightnoryu/chan-scraper/README.md

 ```

 For example:

 ```
 py thread-parser.py images https://2ch.hk/s/res/2127464.html -o img
 ```

 This will download all images from the 2127464 thread on /s/ in the `img` folder.

+__Attention__: by default, if the directory you have selected with `-o` option
+exists and there was an image with the conflicting name it won't be replaced.